Alice-tech-node/Cloud-Native-Kubernetes-Operations-Platform/README.md

 ### **Project Overview**

 The Kubernetes Operations Platform is a comprehensive, production-style project designed to demonstrate the core technologies and practices used in modern cloud-native environments.
 The project combines application deployment, monitoring, centralized logging, security controls, and GitOps automation into a single Kubernetes-based platform.
+The platform is built around a multi-tier architecture consisting of a frontend application, a PostgreSQL database, and a Redis caching layer, all running within a Kubernetes cluster.
+To ensure visibility into the health and performance of the environment, Prometheus and Grafana are deployed to collect and visualize metrics from cluster resources and workloads.
+Centralized logging is implemented using Loki, enabling efficient log aggregation, analysis, and troubleshooting across the platform.

 *.
 Monitoring and observability*